Urban Agriculture and Pollinators in the City’s Strategies Pollinators in Raleigh - BeeCity USA History of Community Gardens in Raleigh

 Urban Agriculture and Pollinators in the City’s Strategies

 The presence of agriculture in the urban environment and pollinators have a positive impact on the natural environment, the local economy, social relations, and household economic behavior, all of which contribute to livability in Raleigh.
-The City of Raleigh supports these efforts through the Strategic Plan as part of the Safe, Vibrant, Healthy Community Initiatives.
+The City of Raleigh supports these efforts through the Community Climate Action Plan and the Strategic Plan.
+Climate action activities encourage green spaces that promote urban agriculture, food access, tree planting programs, pollinator habitat, and greenway development that benefit the environment by consuming carbon, cooling the air, and collecting rainwater.
+The Strategic Plan specifically addresses urban agriculture on public and private land in the Safe, Vibrant, Healthy Community and Growth and Natural Resources Initiatives.
 These efforts include eliminating barriers to healthy and active lifestyle choices, by identifying opportunities for the City to support urban agriculture, and the applicable recommendations of the Wake County Food Security Plan, and education about the benefits of local, healthy food options.

 In addition, the City also provides grants and free yard waste compost for community gardens.
 The grants are through the Housing and Neighborhoods Department provides Neighborhood Improvement Funds to encourage and enhance neighborhoods.
 There are two levels of these grants which range in amount from $250 up to $1,000 for a variety of projects including pollinator habitat, community gardens, urban agriculture and tree planting.